antibill51/rika-firenet-custom-component/README.md

 rika_domo: name of the stove from this component.
 Replace with your's.

-climate.rika: PID thermostat using https://github.com/antibill51/HASmartThermostat (fork of https://github.com/ScratMan/HASmartThermostat with toggle_header for hvac_action with pwm: 0 ).
+climate.rika: PID thermostat using https://github.com/ScratMan/HASmartThermostat.
 climate.rika_z2: PID thermostat for multiair2.

 If I forgot elements, ask for it ;)